 They are both free to use, so select the one you want and add it to your site.
 As soon as you do that, deactivate the security module in Jetpack.

-For example, my email is email@example.com.
-I would write it as tracie(at)traciefobes.(com).
-That can’t be picked up by a bot.
+For example, my email is firstname.lastname@example.org.
+I would write it as tracie(at)traciefobes(dot)com.
+A bot can’t pick that up.

 Once the form is added, you are ready to deactivate the contact form in Jetpack.

 One feature you will see within the appearance module (once activated) are your social icons.
 These are the icons that are on your home page and lead to your various social platforms.